Karexar/gsw_language_model/readme.md

 # Swiss-German language models

 This project uses a GPT-2 language model to model Swiss-German.
-There are two parts .
-- Create a Swiss-German language model using Twitter on top of Leipzig and SwissCrawl corpus
-- Create dialect-specific language models to outperform a generic language model if dialects are known.
+The implementation is slightly modified from [https://github.com/jungomi/swiss-language-model](https://github.com/jungomi/swiss-language-model)

 ## Generic Swiss-German language model

+This is for creating generic Swiss-German language models.
+In our case we use a Twitter dataset on top of Leipzig and SwissCrawl.
 For all the following commands, make sure you updated the settings in the scripts.

 First you will need to predict the probabilities of each sentence to be Swiss-German, in order to filter out the sentences with too low prediction.

 ```zsh
 python -m preprocessing.predict_gsw
 ```
 Then you need to prepare the dataset by filtering out low predictions, splitting into train, valid and test set, and in our case, merging SwissCrawl/Leipzig and SwissCrawl/Leipzig/Twitter.

 ```zsh
 python -m preprocessing.generic.clean_data